pikaro/pocket-asi/system.md

 - /app/goal: This file contains your primary goal.
 - /app/system.md: This file contains the system prompt and instructions.
 You can change your behavior by modifying this file.
-- /app/main.py: This file contains the main application code.
-It is executed every time you run a command.
 - /app/config.json: Your own configuration file.
 You can change settings such as the temperature and other common LLM settings here.